zagrox/task/README.md

 ## GitHub Integration

-MailZila features a comprehensive GitHub integration:
+Task features a comprehensive GitHub integration:

 - **Two-Way Sync**: Tasks can be synchronized with GitHub issues and vice versa
 - **Web Interface**: Sync buttons on task detail and dashboard pages